 CDCLI administers the Housing Choice Voucher program on behalf of two different entities.
 We are the Suffolk County Local Administrator for the New York State Homes & Community Renewal (HCR) Housing Choice Voucher program, and we administer the program for the Town of Smithtown.
 CDCLI has been designated as a Public Housing Agency (PHA) by HUD in order to administer the Mainstream for Persons with Disabilities Housing Choice Voucher Program.
 In this capacity as PHA, CDCLI has assumed full responsibility for vouchers, including the administration, that was previously provided by Transitional Services of Long Island and Children & Family Services.
 In addition to this program, CDCLI administers the Mainstream Program on behalf of Options for Community Living and Mercy Haven.

 For all programs, CDCLI oversees tenant eligibility, lease-up, annual recertification, as well as Housing Quality Standards inspections of all units.
 CDCLI is committed to the highest quality service provision to all its tenants and landlords on behalf of all its partner organizations.

-As of November 2016, 5,752 families were leased up through the Housing Choice Voucher program, totaling approximately 12,150 individuals living in the assisted households.
+As of March 2017, 5,843 families were leased up through the Housing Choice Voucher program, totaling approximately 12,500 individuals living in the assisted households.
 Approximately half the families have an elderly and/or disabled member.
-Of the families in the Housing Choice Voucher programs administered by CDCLI, 216 are participants in the CDCLI Family Self Sufficiency Program, which helps them move toward economic independence.
+Of the families in the Housing Choice Voucher programs administered by CDCLI, more than 200 participate in the CDCLI Family Self Sufficiency Program, which helps them move toward economic independence.

 If you are a landlord and you have a listing you would like to add to the Resource booklet, click here to fill out our online form.